clojurewerkz/meltdown/README.md

 Selectors determine which consumers will be invoked for an event.

-There are multiple types of selectors supporte by Reactor.
+There are multiple types of selectors supported by Reactor.
 Meltdown primarily focuses on two types: exact match and regular expressions.
 The exact match should be used for cases when you want handler to respond to a single key: